On-device AI in Google Chrome lets smart features run directly on your Windows 11 PC.

 These AI models, like the Gemini Nano model which takes up about 4GB of space, help Chrome perform tasks such as writing assistance, scam warnings, and page summaries right on your computer without needing an internet connection for every action.

-Turning this feature off removes these AI models from your user profile, freeing up storage space but potentially disabling features that rely on them.
+Turning on-device AI off removes AI models from your user profile.
+This action frees up storage space but may disable features that need these AI models.

 How to Turn On-Device AI On or Off